nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial3 - Decision Optimization/DecisionOptimization.md

 ![newscenario](../images/Tutorial3-Step7-duplicate-scenario-name.png)

 * Click Run Model on left-hand side and it will show the modeling assistant model.
-In the suggestions type `Maximize total importanceFactor of product of CountyDemand of allocation ` Click the `+` icon to add the objective to the model.
+In the suggestions type `Maximize total importanceFactor of product of allocation`.
+You will see the `Maximize total importanceFactor of product of CountyDemands over all allocations` objective in the suggestion.
+Click the `+` icon to add the objective to the model.
 You can use the slider to give this objective  more importance.

 ![newscenario](../images/Tutorial3-Step7-importance-objective.png)
 ![newscenario](../images/Tutorial3-Step7-importance-objective-slider.png)